 Regardless of your situation, we at Outschool want to help.
 We feel a responsibility and have the expertise to do so.
 Since 2015, we’ve served and learned from more than 50,000 secular homeschoolers and families interested in alternative education.
 Last week another 20,000 families turned to our live online classes for a convenient, social and safe way to occupy and educate their kids.
 We provided financial assistance to many through outschool.org.

-With this new product we will connect involuntary homeschoolers with the expertise of our existing community.
 By bringing others into our community we hope to both help with the current crisis and spur innovation to create a better, modern education system.
 The world is different today and there has been terrible change.
 There are also opportunities for progress.
 We’re keeping an open mind and our spirits up.
 Let’s start learning about our new reality together.